 The three ScaLAPACK reduction routines were developed on a 128-node Intel iPSC/860 hypercube.
 Extensive performance evaluation has been done on the Intel iPSC/860, Delta, and Paragon computers.
-In Figure 1, we plot performance on the Intel Delta measured in Gflops (gigaflops per second) against number of processors while keeping the size of the matrix per processor fixed at 9 Mbytes.
-For an $N \times N$ matrix, the floating point operation count was assumed to be $\frac{10}{3}N^3$ for reduction to Hessenberg form, $\frac{8}{3}N^3$ for reduction to bidiagonal form, and $\frac{4}{3}N^3$ for reduction to tridiagonal form.
+In figure 1, we plot performance on the Intel Delta measured in Gflops (gigaflops per second) against number of processors while keeping the size of the matrix per processor fixed at 9 Mbytes.
+For an $N \times N$ matrix, the floating point operation count was assumed to be $10 N^3/3$ for reduction to Hessenberg form, $8 N^3/3$ for reduction to bidiagonal form, and $4 N^3/3$ for reduction to tridiagonal form.
 The algorithms for reduction to Hessenberg and bidiagonal form run at 11.5 and 10.5 Gflops on 512 processors, respectively, while that for reduction to tridiagonal form runs at about 6.5 Gflops.
-This difference is attributable to the fact that the tridiagonal reduction routine involves operations on a symmetric matrix, that is, the main updating computation routine, PDSYR2K, in Eq.
-12 involves only the half of the matrix: upper or lower triangular part of the matrix.
+This difference is attributable to the fact that the tridiagonal reduction routine involves operations on a symmetric matrix, that is, the main updating computation routine, PDSYR2K, in equation (12) involves only the half of the matrix: upper or lower triangular part of the matrix.
 Thus, the total number of floating point operations is less than in the Hessenberg and bidiagonal reduction algorithms.
 The communication overhead, however, is similar in all cases, and so the ratio of computation to communication is lower for the tridiagonal reduction algorithm, and its performance is consequently poorer [15].
-The fact that the plots in Figure 1 are almost linear shows that the algorithms scale well on the Intel Delta at a granularity of 9 Mbytes/node.
+The fact that the plots in figure 1 are almost linear shows that the algorithms scale well on the Intel Delta at a granularity of 9 Mbytes/node.
 The isogranularity plots at 5 Mbytes/node are also almost linear, showing that good scalability is achieved when only about half of the available memory is used.

-Figure 1: Isogranularity plots for the Hessenberg (HRD), tridiagonal (TRD), and bidiagonal reduction (BRD) routines on the Intel Delta.
+Figure 1.
+Isogranularity plots for the Hessenberg (HRD), tridiagonal (TRD), and bidiagonal reduction (BRD) routines on the Intel Delta.
 The matrix size per processor is fixed at 9 Mbytes.